abanks7/abanks7.github.io/projects/study-uhp.md

 <br>

-Chances are by the time you read this the production version is no longer online, but you can try this link:
+Chances are the production version is no longer online, but you can try this link:

 [http://studyuhp.meteorapp.com/](http://studyuhp.meteorapp.com/)

-However, the full source code is available to view at:
+However, the full source code is available at:

 [https://github.com/study-uhp/study-uhp](https://github.com/study-uhp/study-uhp)